Introduction and background

 Future Enhancements to Trove

 Currently there are thousands of different rights and licence statements from the hundreds of organisations who contribute their content to Trove.
 If we can standardise this metadata, we can provide users with new ways to find your content.
-In the future we’d like to enhance Trove to offer a search based on rights.
-Users could then limit their searches to items that they can reuse, or items that are out of copyright.
+From 2020 Trove will offer a search based on rights.
+Users will be able to limit their searches to items that they can reuse, or items that are out of copyright.